Yzhibin/artbook/README.md

 ### Data Insertion
 > ***Note:*** If you are visiting the Artbook cloud version, you may skip the Date Insertion step.

-Run `insertion.js` to insert necessary accounts for Branch (Artwork branch office), Police, and Agency to your local server.
+Run `insertion.js` to insert necessary accounts for Branch (the Artwork offical), Police, and Agency to your local server.

 ```
 cd ~/artbook/node/insertion